 - Hit 5 shots and then rest

-Recognize the power that can be created from an effective coil
+Recognize the power that can be created from an effective coil.

-Gain an understanding for how to stay down throughout the shot
+Gain an understanding for how to stay down throughout the shot.

 Modern Forehand Drills 3

-It has been said that the fastest way to improve your game is to increase swing speed.
+It’s well known that the fastest way to improve your game is to increase swing speed.

-An Increase in racquet speed will help you increase spin and power.
+You see, an Increase in racquet speed will help you increase spin and power.

 Practice ONLY 5 swings with a tennis racket weight cover

 - Keep a loose grip tension and exert minimal effort with your arm muscles